Last updated on November 13th, 2021 at 06:44 pm

 Powerlifting bars typically have less spin.
 If the plates rotate too easily, the bar can feel unstable on lifts like the bench or overhead press.

 How easily the sleeves spin is another factor that’s much more important when lifting heavier weights.
 An average home gym owner may never actually notice the difference between a bar with bushings or bearings.
+For a full breakdown on whether you want bushings or bearings, see the complete guide here.

 Let your type of lifting, along with how much weight you can move, be your guide.
 The more weight you are moving, the more this will matter to you.